robinpoco/allele-frequency-project/scripts/files/run-MAGMA.md

 # Workflow for running MAGMA on rare variants using UK Biobank data

 This requires individual-level genotype data and must be carried out on the UKB-RAP.
-Use `dx` to log in to your account, navigate to your project, and run MAGMA step using the example command below.
+Use `dx` to log in to your account, navigate to your project, and run MAGMA using the example command below.
 This assumes you have already created QC'd, plink-formatted, hard-called genotype files.
 This is to run MAGMA ONLY for rare variants with a minor allele frequency < 5%

 ```